 While the Black Line proved to be a fiasco, it unsettled the Aboriginal population enough that they agreed to be resettled on Flinders Island in Bass Strait.
 This in turn led to the widespread, but erroneous, belief by the 1870s that Tasmania’s Aboriginal people had died out.

-While the last ‘full-blood’ Aboriginal people had died by then, settler Tasmanians refused to acknowledge that Indigenous culture survived through the children of Indigenous women and white men.
+Settler Tasmanians refused to acknowledge that First Nations culture survived through the children of First Nations women and white men.
 These were largely descendants of women who married or lived with sealers and who lived primarily on the islands of the Furneaux group in Bass Strait.

-This lack of recognition had an impact in the latter half of the 20th century when Indigenous people who ‘looked white’ began political agitation for recognition of their Indigeneity and land rights.
+This lack of recognition had an impact in the latter half of the 20th century when First Nations people who ‘looked white’ began political agitation for recognition of their Indigeneity and land rights.

 European exploration and settlement